BDC Hamburger Icon

 Did You Know?Did you know

 A personal background check is a consumer-level background check that lets job seekers view general information about themselves online.
-Although it’s wise for job seekers to run personal background checks, this screening isn’t comprehensive.
-Unlike the extensive background screening employers can access, personal background checks are often limited in the information they reveal.
+Unlike the extensive informational and criminal background checks employers can access, personal background checks are often limited in what they reveal.

-“There are two levels of background checks — those that require a special license that’s reserved for law enforcement and investigators, and those that any consumer can pay for,” said McBride.
+“There are two levels of background checks — those that require a special license that’s reserved for law enforcement and investigators, and those that any consumer can pay for,” explained McBride.
 “Unfortunately, a lot of the nitty-gritty details you think of when considering a background check are actually reserved for the more experienced system.”

 • Relatives and known associates